Because I’ve lived in so many different places, I don’t have one specific place to go to when I need to recharge my batteries.

-An early morning experience – a walk, cycle, run, or just gazing out of a train window after an overnight journey.
-These moments are invariably alone, but sometimes with close family members, a camera or a sketchbook.
+Instead I have a routine or a ritual which usually makes me feel a bit better.
+This involves an early morning experience – a walk, cycle, run, or just a prolonged gaze out of a train window after an overnight journey.
+These moments are invariably alone, but sometimes with close family members and nearly always with either my camera or sketchbook.

 My main aim is to have a few moments of quiet, to hopefully listen to the birds and watch the sun come up and to realise that life is about more that whatever stresses I have been contemplating during a night of restless sleep.

 These are some of the places where I had early morning reveries.

 The woods above Hebden Bridge, England.

 Early morning run along the banks of Lake Mälaren